jdpipe/freesteam/trunk/freesteam/example/README.txt

 the MSYS prompt.

-Using SCons 0.96.93
+Using SCons
 -------------------

 This is the preferred method.
 SCons (http://www.scons.org/) is a build tool that requires Python (http://www.python.org/) to be on your system.

-Open
+You should ensure that you have got SCons version 0.96.93 or later installed on your system.

-Then using your MSYS command prompt:
+Using your MSYS command prompt:
 (you might need to change the first line)

-  cp -R /c/Program\ Files/freesteam/example .
+  cp -R /c/Program\ Files/freesteam/example ~
-  cd example
+  cd ~/example
   scons
   ./example

+The 'scons' line should perform the necessary compilation steps for the example code, including locating the freesteam 'include' and 'lib' files.

 Using GNU Make